Frequently Asked Questions

 What is the Wisconsin River like?

 The Wisconsin is a slow, meandering river with plenty of sandy beaches and sandbars.
 It is perfect for beginners or families with children that want a relaxing ride without having prior canoe knowledge or skill.
 The river is about 4-5 feet deep on average; however, there are spots that are much deeper and also some spots that are much shallower.
-Because the Wisconsin drains 1/3rd of the state, the river will always be runnable.
-For more resources, check out these links.
+Because Federal law requires a minimum amount of water for ecosystem health, the river will always be runnable.

 Is there cell phone coverage in case of emergency?